taw/z3/README.md

 You can use most Ruby operators to construct ASTs, but use `~ | &` instead of `! || &&` for boolean operators.

+As for API internals, attributes starting with `_` are FFI internals you shouldn't touch, other attributes are generally legitimate Ruby objects.

 ### Requirements

 To use it, you'll need to install `z3`.
 On OSX that would be: